Doctoral Degree

 The purpose of the Doctoral Qualifying Examination (QE) is to determine the student’s preparation to pursue his or her proposed research.
 It should be scheduled at the time when the student has completed all of the necessary course work and the preparation for doctoral research.

 To be eligible for examination, the student must have completed all courses in their approved Doctoral Program of Study and remedial requirements (if applicable) and passed the Preliminary Examination.
-A grade point average of at least 3.5 in courses on the Ph.D.
-Program of Study is required.
-At least one month before the qualifying examination is taken, a student must contact the ECE Graduate Advisor, who will confirm that all the Ph.D. courses requirements have been met and the selection of a Ph.D.
-Qualifying Examination (QE) Committee will be initiated.
+A grade point average of at least 3.5 in courses on the PhD Program of Study is required.
+Before the qualifying examination is taken, a student must contact the ECE Graduate Advisor, who will confirm that all the PhD courses requirements have been met, and the selection of a PhD Qualifying Examination (QE) Committee will be initiated.
+The student must complete the qualifying exam application through Gradsphere at least 30 days prior to the exam date.

 Students must have full-time status during the quarter in which they take their QE.
 The QE must be taken as soon as coursework has been completed, typically by the 9th quarter.
 In no instance can the exam be taken later than two quarters before the completion of the doctoral program.